0xbwill/atypik-house/README.md

   - Secure online payments via APIs like PayPal and Stripe (Sandbox mode for testing).
   - Cancel bookings if the date has not passed yet.
 - 💬 **Reviews & Comments**:
-  - Tenants can leave comments and reviews about their stay (during or after their booking).
+  - Tenants can leave comments and reviews about their stay (after their booking).
 - 📲 **Mobile Application**:
-  - Developed as a **Progressive Web App (PWA)**, accessible from any mobile browser with a native-like experience (offline mode, push notifications).
+  - Developed as a **Progressive Web App (PWA)**, accessible from any mobile browser with a native-like experience.

 ## 🛠️ Technologies Used